leifcr/switch_access-rails/README.md

 If you have a div with id set to "logger" the appender/console will be created inside that div.

 ## License
-This GEM is under the GPL license.
-See LICENSE.GPL for details.
+This GEM is dual licensed under the GPL license and a commercial license.
+See LICENSE and LICENSE.GPL for details.
 For commercial usage, please contact leifcr@gmail.com

 ## Contact
 Feel free to contact me at @leifcr (twitter).